Workload Identity Manager Network Requirements for TLS Protect Datacenter¶

 CyberArk Workload Identity Manager (formerly known as Firefly) needs to connect to the WebSDK API of your TLS Protect Datacenter instance in order to fetch the security configuration and enroll subordinate CA certificates.
 Therefore, you may need to configure your firewall or egress proxy accordingly.

-Issuer supports multiple authentication methods when working with TLS Protect Datacenter.
-When using the OIDC authentication method, TLS Protect Datacenter requires access to the OIDC Discovery endpoint of the Kubernetes cluster where Issuer is deployed.
-This access is necessary to retrieve the information required to validate the JWT credentials used by Issuer.
+Workload Identity Manager supports multiple authentication methods when working with TLS Protect Datacenter.
+When using the OIDC authentication method, TLS Protect Datacenter requires access to the OIDC Discovery endpoint of the Kubernetes cluster where Workload Identity Manager is deployed.
+This access is necessary to retrieve the information required to validate the JWT credentials used by Workload Identity Manager.

-If Issuer is deployed in a secure environment that limits connections, you may need to configure your firewall with the following egress rule:
+If Workload Identity Manager is deployed in a secure environment that limits connections, you may need to configure your firewall with the following egress rule:

 Rule | Source host | Destination host | Protocol | Port | Notes |